microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/identityproviderbase-get.md

 # Get identityProvider
 Namespace: microsoft.graph

-Retrieve the properties and relationships of an identity provider resource that is of the type specified by the **id** in the request.
+Get the properties and relationships of the specified identity provider in the tenant.

 Among the types of providers derived from identityProviderBase, you can currently get a [socialIdentityProvider](../resources/socialidentityprovider.md) or a [builtinIdentityProvider](../resources/builtinidentityprovider.md) resource in Azure AD.
 In Azure AD B2C, this operation can currently get a [socialIdentityProvider](../resources/socialidentityprovider.md) resource.